UlinProject/snapmaker-original/README.md

 <img src="./img/cnc.JPG" width="11%"></img>
 <img src="./img/cnc2.JPG" width="11%"></img>

 Uses a weak spindle 30W RBI-365024 24V, the main software assumes the use and configuration of specific cutters, the ability to perform drilling was not found.
 There are many shortcomings, no automatic centering, no speed control, a lot of noise during operation.
-The spindle control board is supposedly designed for control, but in the copy that I had, the board actually consisted of two resistors, the on/off control is carried out by the main brain board.
+The spindle control board is supposedly designed for control, but in the copy that I had, the board actually consisted of two resistors that do not assume speed control, there is only on / off control, carried out by the main brain board.

+Also one of the minuses - the fastening of cutters / drills is not very good.

 #### Laser
 <img src="./img/laser.JPG" width="11%"></img>